 Late blooming plants to accompany cilantro as a companion plant include fern leaf lavender and dill.
 Cilantro may be reseeded in late summer for autumn fragrance and pest control.
 Do not plant fennel in the area where you are using cilantro as a companion.

 Basil, mint, yarrow and tansy are good choices for companion planting with cilantro.
 This cool season herb, sometimes called Mexican parsley, may experience warm season growth when planted under and shaded by tomatoes.
-Include jalapeno peppers and onion nearby by for an everything you need for salsa garden.
+Include jalapeno peppers and onion nearby by for everything you need for a salsa garden.
 Leaves of cilantro that become infested with bugs should be discarded.

 Parasitoid wasps and hover flies are just two of the beneficial insects attracted to the garden with cilantro for companion planting.
 Use of cilantro as a companion in the garden, in combination with other small flowering pungent herbs, may provide a pest-free garden or at least keep bad bugs to an acceptable minimum that does not allow for damage to your crops.